State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry

 \textbf{Above 8 keV}: The emission is dominated by Comptonization in the corona and/or jet base.
 In the hard state, a geometrically thick, optically thin corona generates substantial hard X-ray emission via inverse Compton scattering.
 In the soft state, this corona is largely suppressed or collapsed, reducing hard X-ray production.
 The intermediate state reflects brief transitions between these configurations.
 As the corona is either extended (hard state) or suppressed (soft state), with limited time in transitional geometries, the hard X-ray flux naturally bifurcates into two distinct levels.

-The increasing separation between peaks at higher energies (see \ref{fig:bimodal-appearance}b and \ref{fig:bimodal-appearance}c) further supports this interpretation.
+The increasing separation between peaks at higher energies \jfw{(see Figure \ref{fig:bimodal-appearance}, panels e--i)} further supports this interpretation.
 As the energy (or temperature) of the Comptonizing electrons increases, the Comptonization efficiency rises, with the extended hard-state corona upscattering photons to higher energies than the collapsed soft-state corona.
 This bimodality reflects the bistable nature of accretion flows around black holes, driven by thermal and radiative instabilities that push the system toward either a cool, geometrically thin disk or a hot, geometrically thick flow, with rapid transitions between these configurations.

-Having established the optimal energy ranges, we next sought to quantitatively characterize the statistical nature of the count rate distributions within them.
+\jfw{Having established appropriate energy ranges for NuSTAR}, we next sought to quantitatively characterize the statistical nature of the count rate distributions within them.
 We analyzed the distributions for the total (3-79 keV), soft (3-8 keV), and hard (8-79 keV) bands individually.
 For each distribution, we performed a model comparison to determine the best statistical description.
 The candidate models included a standard Normal distribution, a Lognormal distribution (which often characterizes accretion processes), and their bimodal counterparts, modeled as a Gaussian Mixture Model (GMM) with two components.
 The optimal model for each band was selected by finding the one with the lowest Bayesian Information Criterion (BIC), which penalizes model complexity to avoid overfitting.